BlakeScott/calendar_events/README.md

 7. Run `drush cc` from DevDesktop.
 8. Install the "Calendar Events" module.

+*Note: After making any changes, be sure to run `drush cc` :)*

-This module relies on Google's PHP API Client Library.
-Take these steps to effectively install the Library:
+##### This module relies on Google's PHP API Client Library.
+Take these steps to effectively install the library:

 1. Download the client at https://github.com/googleapis/google-api-php-client/releases.
 2. Unzip the client.